 We expect the board to disclose its policy on succession planning, the factors considered and where decision-making responsibilities lie.
-A succession policy should form part of the terms of reference for a formal nomination committee, comprised solely of independent directors and headed by the Chair or Senior Independent Non-executive Director except when it is appointing the Chair's successor.
+A succession policy should form part of the terms of reference for a formal nomination committee.
+The committee should comprise of a majority of independent directors or comply with local standards and be headed by the Chair or Senior Independent Non-executive Director except when it is appointing the Chair's successor.
 External advisors may also be employed.